Must B 21

-Must B 21 is the second studio album released by the Black Eyed Peas frontman will.i.am.
-The album was released on September 23, 2003.
+Must B 21 (Soundtrack to Get Things Started) is the second solo studio album by American musician will.i.am.
+It was released on September 23, 2003 via will.i.am Music Group and Barely Breaking Even.
+Produced by will.i.am himself together with Printz Board, it features guest appearances from Supernatural, Dante Santiago, Flii, John Legend, Planet Asia, Krondon, KRS-One, MC Lyte, Niu, Phife Dawg, Phil Da Agony, Tash and Triple 7, as well as his Black Eyed Peas groupmates Fergie and Taboo.

 Background

-The album was released on September 23, 2003, and boasts a multitude of guest artists, including KRS-One, Phife Dawg, MC Supernatural, Planet Asia, FLII, John Legend, MC Lyte, Phil Da Agony and Tash, as well as fellow Black Eyed Peas Fergie and Taboo.
 The album itself is a collection of material recorded by Adams during the creation of the Black Eyed Peas album Elephunk.
 The project marked Adams' last release as a solo artist for over four years, until his third album Songs About Girls was released in late 2007.
 The album was originally only available on vinyl, but a CD and digital release followed in December 2003.
 Track seventeen on the release, "Go!", was used in the video games NBA Live 2005 and Madden NFL 2005.
 A video for the track was also recorded for use within the games; however, no official singles were released from the album.
 The artwork for the album was designed by Shepard Fairey.